Zoddy/cushion/README.md

 --------------
-you can choose between two error handlings. if you set a fifth argument at a new connection object, you can switch between them. set to "true" means, that in the error object at each callback there are also couchdb errors set to "false" means, that only connection errors (e.g. wrong port) are written in the error object, couchdb errors will be hold in the response object "true" is the default entry
+you can choose between two error handlings. if you set a fifth argument at a new connection object, you can switch between them.

+set to _true_ means, that in the error object at each callback there are also couchdb errors

+set to _false_ means, that only connection errors (e.g. wrong port) are written in the error object, couchdb errors will be hold in the response object "true" is the default entry